One Model Blog

 While the terms "analytics," "reports," and "business intelligence" are sometimes used interchangeably, they are not synonymous.
 Analytics involves the systematic analysis of data to uncover meaningful patterns and insights, whereas reports refer to structured presentations of data in a summarised format.
 On the other hand, business intelligence encompasses a broader scope, including the collection, analysis, and interpretation of data to support strategic decision-making.

-So, what is people analytics?
-The people analytics definition goes beyond general analytics, reports, and business intelligence by focusing specifically on the analysis of HR-related data and the extraction of insights pertaining to the workforce.
-Unlike generic analytics, people analytics centres around human-centric data, such as employee demographics, performance metrics, and engagement surveys.
-It delves deep into the behavioural aspects of work, uncovering correlations and patterns that provide valuable insights into talent management, employee engagement, and workforce planning.
+So, what is People Analytics?
+The People Analytics definition goes beyond general analytics, reports, and business intelligence by focusing specifically on the analysis of HR-related data and the extraction of insights pertaining to the workforce.
+Unlike generic analytics, People Analytics centers around human-centric data, such as employee demographics, performance metrics, and engagement surveys.
+It delves deep into the behavioral aspects of work, uncovering correlations and patterns that provide valuable insights into talent management, employee engagement, and workforce planning.

 What Does People Analytics Involve?